Idearia/wp-tests/README.md

 # Logging

-The tests implement a simple logger class:
+The class `WordPressTestCase` implement a simple logger trait:

 - To log a messag to file, call `self::log( $message )` within the test class.
 - The file will be named after the test class, and placed in the subfolder *tests/logs*. **Important**: make sure this folder exists if you want to use the logger!